syntevo/syntevo.github.io/SmartSVN/HowTos/SASL-Configuring-a-simple-repository-Windows-.md

         want to open a dedicated console window for it.

     -   Run console command:
-        "C:\\TestSASL\\subversion\\svnserve.exe" -d -r
+        `"C:\TestSASL\subversion\svnserve.exe" -d -r "C:\TestSASL\SvnRoot"`
-        "C:\\TestSASL\\SvnRoot"

--   -   Make sure that `svnserve.exe` is allowed through your firewall (for Windows Firewall, a prompt will appear after starting it).
+    -   Make sure that `svnserve.exe` is allowed through your firewall (for Windows Firewall, a prompt will appear after starting it).
     -   When successful, there will be no output from this command.
-    -   Do not close console window, or your SVN server will be stopped as well.
+    -   Do not close console window (doing so will stop SVN server).

 #### On `CLIENT` computer